dedis/cothority/conode/README.md

 ## Option 2: Using docker

-You need a server with a public IP address and at least 1GB of RAM and docker installed.
-First you need to setup the conode, use the following command to setup conode in your `~/conode_data`-directory:
+You need to have docker installed.
+Then use the following command to setup your conode in the `~/conode_data`-directory:

 ```
-docker run -it --rm -p 7770-7771:7770-7771 --name conode -v ~/conode_data:/conode_data dedis/conode:latest ./conode setup
+$ docker run -it --rm -p 7770-7771:7770-7771 --name conode -v ~/conode_data:/conode_data dedis/conode:latest ./conode setup
 ```

-This will create a `conode_data`-directory and ask you for the configuration details:
+This will create a `conode_data` directory and ask you for the configuration details:
 - PORT: the indicated port and port+1 will be used for communication.
 If you change this port, also update the ports in the docker-command.
 - IP-address: if it cannot detect your IP-address, it will ask for it.
 This